-Many times over the years team in playoffs ends up the home team due to timing or luck and many times that has changed sports history.
+Many times over the years a team in the playoffs ends up being the "home team" due to timing or luck and many times that has changed sports history.

 10) Super Bowl 14 and 19

 Twice a team has played the game (which is determined years in advance) in its own metropolitan area.
 The LA Rams gave the Steelers a game in #14 and 49ers coach Bill Walsh stated playing #19 at Stanford University Stadium made pregame preparations feel like a home game.

 Both times the team with the better regular season won the title including the one loss champ who came closest to a 19-0 season.

 The White Sox hosted the Twins in a one game playoff for the division title because of a coin flip.
 What made home field so important was that 17 of the 18 regular season games they played were won by the home team with the Twins winning the one road game.

 The winning White Sox playing the game hurt the team in the Division series since it had to use its best pitcher in the playoff game.